-- Evidence-based reading. - Math, which is based on the math that college-bound students typically learn during their first three years of high school. - Writing, which has multiplechoice questions and a written essay is optional
+- Critical reading, which has sentence completion and passage-based questions. - Math, which is based on the math that college-bound students typically learn during their first three years of high school. - Writing, which has multiple choice questions and a written essay.